matter-labs/zksync-web-era-docs/docs/api/java/getting-started.md

 }
 ```

-## ZkSync wallet
+## ZkSync Era wallet
-You can connect zkSync wallet for easier operations.
+You can connect the zkSync Era wallet for easier operations.

 ```java
 import io.zksync.crypto.signer.EthSigner;